k8gb-io/k8gb/docs/index.md

 #### 2.1 Application team

 In this use case the same steps for [Application team](#11-application-team) are executed but on _Kubernetes cluster Y_.
-This means that the Oh My GLB instance for cluster **Y** (assuming healthy Pods) will have added the Ingress node's external IP addresses.
+This means that the k8gb instance for cluster **Y** (assuming healthy Pods) will have added the Ingress node's external IP addresses.

-This means that from an overall Oh My GLB perspective, there are now external IPs for *both* clusters, **X** and **Y**.
-This implies that all Oh My GLB instances **share common state** and contain IPs for all eligible ingress nodes across *all* clusters.
-This enables any instance of Oh My GLB to handle resolution for `Gslb` resource `hosts`'s.
+This means that from an overall k8gb perspective, there are now external IPs for *both* clusters, **X** and **Y**.
+This implies that all k8gb instances **share common state** and contain IPs for all eligible ingress nodes across *all* clusters.
+This enables any instance of k8gb to handle resolution for `Gslb` resource `hosts`'s.

 #### 2.2 Client